lorforlinux/docs.beagleboard.io/accessories/cables.rst

 Serial Debug Cables
 ********************

-The default serial port settings for BeagleBoards are:
+The default serial port settings for Beagles are:

 .. table:: UART settings